kirenz/google-adk-first-agent/README.md

 - Set up your development environment for Google ADK
 - Create and configure your first AI agent
 - Understand the basic structure of an ADK agent project
+- Learn how to implement and use tools in your agent
 - Interact with your agent using the ADK web interface
 - Learn how to customize agent behavior through prompts and properties